 UV stabilizers are added during manufacturing to enhance longevity, ensuring that the wristband maintains performance through repeated exposure.

-While traditional RFID wristbands are limited to identification or transactions, photochromic versions introduce an interactive element.
+While traditional rfid wristbands are limited to identification or transactions, photochromic versions introduce an interactive element.
 The visual transformation under sunlight promotes user engagement and social sharing.

 Made from food-grade or medical-grade silicone, these wristbands are latex-free, BPA-free, waterproof, sweat-proof, and resistant to corrosion—perfect for sensitive skin and extended use.